Consumers are increasingly showing interest in purchasing ‘green’, more sustainable, and ethically produced products.

-The most interesting developments in recent years have been the attempts to form regional or international groupings based on harmonisation of various national standards such as Cosmos and Na-TRUE discussed below:
+The most interesting developments in recent years have been the attempts to form regional or international groupings based on the harmonisation of various national standards.

 The cosmetic organic standard has been created by some of Europe’s leading certification agencies, Ecocert Greenlife, COSMEBIO, BDIH, ICEA, and Soil Association.